 The directors of the Company are responsible for the other information.
-The other information comprises the Directors' Report, but does not include the financial statements of the Company and our auditors' report thereon.
+The other information comprises the Directors' Report (including the statement of corporate governance), but does not include the financial statements of the Company and our auditors' report thereon.

 Our opinion on the financial statements of the Company does not cover the other information and we do not express any form of assurance conclusion thereon.